Novailoveyou/yt-ak-ts-full-course/readme.md

 ## About

-This is me following FreeCodeCamp's [youtube video](https://youtu.be/gp5H0Vw39yw)
+This is me following Alexander Kochergin's at freeCodeCapm [youtube video](https://youtu.be/gp5H0Vw39yw)

 Year 2021